How to Treat Female Anorgasmia

 Female sexuality includes both internal and external factors that sometimes keep a woman from enjoying sexual relations in their fullness.

 In fact, more than 90% of female anorgasmia cases have to do with psychological and emotional factors.
 Meanwhile, only 5% correspond to physical causes.

-- Fear or shame at having sexual relations
+- Fear or shame of having sexual relations.

 How is female anorgasmia identified?

 Anorgasmia presents itself in 5 different ways depending on the symptoms and situations that lead to it: